1. Bicom Systems

 pjsip set logger pcap /tmp/test.pcap

-Path to the output is: /opt/pbxware/pw/tmp.
+The path to the output is: /opt/pbxware/pw/tmp.

-In order to read a PCAP file, we can use tcpdump or SNGREP, or we can download it to our computer and use Wireshark!
+To read a PCAP file, we can use tcpdump or SNGREP, or we can download it to our computer and use Wireshark!

 With tcpdump: tcpdump -r /opt/pbxware/pw/tmp/test.pcap